hamishgibbs/lachesis/README.md

 This library requires a `.csv` file (no headers) with the columns: `id` (integer), `time` (unix timestamp - integer), `x`, `y`.

-Observations must be ordered by time (ascending).
+Observations must be ordered by id and time (ascending).

 The visit detection algorithm requires parameters in the following order:
 - The maximum spatial "roam" (i.e. 200m)